 Is the story of the Explorer also the story of late twentieth century America?
 Both found themselves in very favorable positions at the dawn of the 21st century.
 Even without counting sales of the Mercury Mountaineer, the Explorer dominated the SUV segment, becoming an institution ten years after its debut.
 The United States similarly experienced a largely successful decade, as the dissolution of the USSR extinguished any fears that communism could present a viable alternative to the western ideals of democracy and capitalism.
 In 1992’s The End of History and the Last Man political scientist Francis Fukuyama declared ideological conflicts a thing of the past.
 The relatively short Gulf War, which occurred a year before the publication of Fukuyama’s book, was the exact kind of international cooperation envisioned by scholars and policymakers in the new world order of the post Cold War era.
 But events like the 1993 World Trade Center bombing, the attack on the USS Cole, the Hainan Island incident, and September 11th, 2001 demonstrated the fallacy in believing the United States and its western allies could permanently alter global affairs simply through economic and cultural hegemony.

 Similarly, the Ford Explorer couldn’t have it all.
 Neither could Ford, although not for lack of trying.
 CEO Jacques Nasser took the George Lucas approach to the Blue Oval by replacing a tried and true formula with complete excess.
 To be fair, some of his business moves were downright prescient: his focus on e-commerce, satellite radio, and more broadly, efforts to make Ford Motor Company something other than a manufacturer of vehicles.
-Considering what current CEO Mark Fields is doing with the company in 2017, Nasser’s moves look like smart business decisions when viewed through a contemporary lens.
+Considering what Ford is currently planning for the future, Nasser’s moves look like smart business decisions when viewed through a contemporary lens.

 Nasser’s folly was with the big ticket items.
 The nearly perverted fascination Lucas exhibited toward Jar Jar Binks resulted in the Gungan’s antics being the most visible fault in a movie filled with mistakes.
 Premier Automotive Group served the same function within Ford.
 Although the $6.45 billion acquisition of Volvo continues to benefit the company, the combined expense of also purchasing Land Rover and the subsequent launch of the Premier Automotive Group strained resources, which diverted attention away from Ford’s core products.